 14. Pont-to-Pont Seine River walk

-Some of my favourite moments in Paris were just walking along the Seine River, observing daily life, the surrounding architecture and individual personalities of the many ponts (bridges).
-Wander along the Right Bank from Pont Marie to Pont Alexandre III or take a picnic lunch down to the riverside whenever you get the chance.
+Some of my favourite moments in Paris were just walking along the Seine River.
+A saunter along its banks allow you to observe daily life, the surrounding architecture and individual personalities of the many ponts (bridges).
+Wander along the Right Bank from Pont Marie to Pont Alexandre III.
+There are signs with QR codes to scan and learn more about each bridge.
+Alternatively, take a picnic lunch down to the riverside whenever you get the chance.

 I also took a River cruise and was not particularly impressed.
-In theory, a river cruise is a relaxing and affordable way to take in a lot of Paris in a short space of time, especially if you are not particularly mobile or are just out of steam.
+In theory, a river cruise is a relaxing and affordable way to take in a lot of Paris in a short space of time.
 However, the high River banks make it difficult to see far beyond the immediate surrounds.
-Therefore, if you do choose to take a cruise, make sure you select one with an upper deck that can give you more height.
+Therefore, if you do choose to take a cruise, make sure you select one with an upper deck that can give you more elevation.
 Note, that upper decks are usually open, so dress to be out in the elements.

 15. The Catacombs